eitje-app/eivid_engine/README.md

 ## Installation

-Add the following to your application's Gemfile and run bundle install:
+Add the following to your application's Gemfile and run $bundle:

 ```ruby